How much does a tutor cost?

 How much does a tutoring center cost?

-A tutoring or learning center typically offers a list of classes and corresponding rates.
-For instance, at Sylvan Learning Center, basic academic tutoring for K-12 students starts at $45 per hour.
-This price increases depending on frequency and subject.
-A one-time registration fee is usually involved at tutoring centers, as well as assessment fees and the cost of materials.
+Some tutoring and learning centers will offer a list of classes, along with corresponding rates.
+For example, while basic academic tutoring for K-12 students starts at $49 per hour at Sylvan, the price increases depending on frequency and subject.
+A one-time registration fee of about $50 is also usually involved at tutoring centers, as well as assessment fees and the cost of materials.
 Tutoring centers will usually require payment in advance of the first session.

 Other important cost-related factors to keep in mind when hiring a tutoring center include: